 Metroidvanias are platformer games that encourage wide-scale exploration across a large world via interconnected screens.
 Along the way, you can acquire new equipment and abilities that grant access to areas that you couldn't reach before, thus opening up more of the world.

-Here are some of the best Metroidvanias on Xbox Game Pass that you should try out, even if you aren't normally a fan of platformer games.
+Here are my picks for the best Metroidvanias on Xbox Game Pass that you should try, even if you aren't normally a fan of the genre!

 The execution of Recompile may leave a bit to be desired compared to its concept, but the story is absolutely brilliant.
 In Recompile, you play as an anthropomorphic computer program that shoots, jumps, and hacks its way through the process of computer repair.